Talam1234/Talam1234/README.md

 - [code-crona](https://melodious-begonia-db5921.netlify.app/): I made this project during the time of covid-19 pandamic.

-- [Project Name](https://your-hosted-project-link.com): Short description of the project.
+- [notebook](https://talam1234.github.io/notebook/): I build this to store the note secretly.

 <!--
 **Talam1234/Talam1234** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.